 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy

-Vitamin K Antagonists (eg, warfarin): Tetracycline Derivatives may enhance the anticoagulant effect of Vitamin K Antagonists.
+Vitamin K Antagonists (eg, warfarin): Tetracyclines may enhance the anticoagulant effect of Vitamin K Antagonists.
 Monitor therapy

 Frequency not defined.